guilhermejccavalcanti/s3m/README.md

 ### Continuous Integration

-We run [GitHub Actions](https://github.com/guilhermejccavalcanti/jFSTMerge/blob/master/.github/workflows/build.yml) as CI tool.
+We run [GitHub Actions](https://github.com/guilhermejccavalcanti/jFSTMerge/blob/master/.github/workflows/) as CI tool.
-It runs a typical gradle build and the unique JUnit tests described above.
+It runs a typical gradle build, the unique JUnit tests described above and linters for every new or edited file.

 ---